Queen (2013 film): Plot

-Rani Mehra (Kangana Ranaut) is a 24-year-old sheltered, meek, yet good-natured young Punjabi woman from Delhi.
-One day before her wedding, her fiancé Vijay Dhingra (Rajkumar Rao) tells her that he no longer wishes to marry her.
-He explains that his lifestyle has changed after living abroad, and Rani's conservative habits would be a wrong match for him.
-Stunned at the development, Rani shuts herself in her room for a day recalling her and Vijay's story of how they met and fell in love.
+Rani Mehra (Kangana Ranaut) is a 24-year-old sheltered, meek, yet good-natured Punjabi woman from Delhi.
+Two days before her wedding, her fiancé Vijay Dhingra (Rajkumar Rao) tells her that he no longer wishes to marry her.
+He explains that his lifestyle has changed after living abroad, and Rani's conservative habits would be the wrong match for him.
+Stunned at the development, Rani shuts herself in her room for a day, recalling how she and Vijay met and fell in love.
 Wanting to control the situation, she asks her parents' permission to go alone on her pre-booked honeymoon to Paris and Amsterdam.
 After initially hesitating, her parents agree, thinking that a vacation might cheer her up.
+Rani's grandmother approves of her decision and assures her that sometimes things like this occur for the better.

-In Paris, Rani meets Vijayalakshmi (Lisa Haydon), a free-spirited woman of French-Spanish-Indian descent, who works at the hotel in which Rani stays.
+In Paris, Rani meets Vijayalakshmi (Lisa Haydon), a free-spirited woman of French-Spanish-Indian descent who works at the hotel in which Rani stays.
 Overwhelmed by the new city and having gotten into trouble twice – once with the local police and once with a robber – Rani intends to return to India.
 However, Vijayalakshmi helps her out and gives her a tour around the city.
 The two have a series of adventures, during which Rani relives the memories of Vijay patronizing her and forbidding her from dancing and drinking – which she's free to do in Paris.
-During one particular incident, Rani tries on what she considers to be a revealing outfit and accidentally sends a selfie of her wearing the attire to Vijay instead of Vijayalakshmi due to the similarity in their names.
-Rani quickly realizes her mistake, but unbeknownst to her, the selfie revives Vijay's interest in Rani and he decides to seek her out.
-Eventually, the time comes for Rani to bid an emotional farewell to Vijayalakshmi and board the Dutch Sprinter train for Amsterdam.
-However, when Rani arrives in Amsterdam, she finds that her hostel room is being shared with three men: Taka from Japan, Tim from France, and Oleksander from Russia.
+During one particular incident, Rani tries on what she considers to be a revealing outfit and accidentally sends a selfie of her wearing the attire to Vijay instead of Vijayalakshmi.
+Rani quickly realizes her mistake, but unbeknownst to her, the selfie revives Vijay's interest in Rani, and he decides to seek her out.

+Eventually, the time comes for Rani to bid an emotional farewell to Vijayalakshmi and leave for Amsterdam.
+However, when she arrives in Amsterdam, Rani finds that her hostel room is being shared with three men: Taka from Japan, Tim from France, and Oleksander from Russia.
 Despite being skeptical, she soon becomes good friends with them and spends time shopping, sightseeing, visiting a sex shop, going to a church, and meeting pole dancers in a club.
-Rani befriends a pole dancer at the club, Roxette/Rukhsar (Sabeeka Imam), a Pakistani girl who is the sole breadwinner for her family back in Lahore and who is also a friend of Vijaylakshmi.
+Rani befriends a pole dancer named Roxette/Rukhsar (Sabeeka Imam), a Pakistani girl who is the sole breadwinner for her family back in Lahore and is also a friend of Vijayalakshmi.